mfillinger/Best-Buy-Review-Text-Mining/README.md

-# Forest Cover Type Prediction
+# Best Buy Review Text Mining

 This project was completed by Michael Fillinger for CSI 5810 at Oakland University.